Blog

 | Budget under SGD 800 per person | Bangkok | Food and flight savings matter more at this tier |

-What this actually means
+What this means for your budget

 In practice, this means a couple doing a mid-range 5-day trip has virtually the same total cost in either destination: SGD 2,200–2,800 combined.
 The difference of SGD 100–300 is equivalent to one extra dinner in Bangkok or one spa treatment in Bali — marginal.
 The decision that matters more than cost: Bangkok involves more moving around (BTS, taxis, street navigation); Bali requires a scooter or private driver for everything outside walking distance.
 A couple without scooter experience in Bali needs to budget SGD 50–70/day for a private driver — this can push Bali's total cost closer to SGD 1,500 per person, above Bangkok's equivalent.